More than 60 percent of our incoming clients say they struggle with emotional or stress eating.

 But if you really started paying close attention, you might have an epiphany: It’s also the time you talk to your mom every week.

-So here’s a crazy idea: Give yourself permission to overeat.
+So here’s a wild idea: Give yourself permission to overeat.

 It’s going to feel counterintuitive at first.